 Dr. Dyer (1) tells us to “change the way we look at things” You can do this.
 Changing the way you look at things only takes just four steps.
 The first step is always the hardest one.
 But trust me, you’ll soon find that it was worthwhile.

 “Be the change that you wish to see in the world.” ― Mahatma Gandhi

 First ― Limit TV and Internet

 The goal is to limit TV, the internet, and social media to two (2) hours per day.
 Yes.
-It’s a hard step, but you’ll save on average about four (4) hours a day, or twenty-eight (28) hours a week.
-It will save you a lot of time that you can use to grow and develop your mind, body, and soul.
+It’s a hard step, but you’ll save, on average, about four (4) hours a day or twenty-eight (28) hours a week.
+It will save you a lot of time that you can use to grow and develop your body, mind, and soul.

 “One must always be careful of books,” said Tessa, “and what is inside them, for words have the power to change us.” ― Cassandra Clare, Clockwork Angel